metallicafan212/ICBINDx11Drv/README.md

 Raytracing, external texture loading, support other games (yet).

 ## What's missing to support other games?
+This is now implemented.
+The full (base) UE1 rendering interface is implemented and working.
+Specific game extensions (Rune, DX) are not implemented.
-Generally, some features may be missing right now like Gouraud triangle drawing.
+~~Generally, some features may be missing right now like Gouraud triangle drawing.
 In HP1/2, Epic updated the base engine to do indexed triangle drawing for meshes, so the interface slightly changed.
-Theoretically, the code can work just fine as long as the Gouraud triangles are unfanned (using an index list), but no support has been written as of right now.
+Theoretically, the code can work just fine as long as the Gouraud triangles are unfanned (using an index list), but no support has been written as of right now.~~

 ## Building
 ```